Melanis cinaron

-Melanis cinaron, the orange-bordered pixie, is a species in the butterfly family Riodinidae.
+Melanis cinaron, the orange-bordered pixie, is a species of butterfly in the family Riodinidae.

 Description

 Melanis cinaron has a wingspan of about 38 mm.
 The upperside of the wings is black with an orange border on the hindwings.
 The larvae feed on the leaves of Fabaceae species.

 Distribution and habitat

 This species is present in Colombia, northern Brazil, Ecuador and Peru.
 It lives in the rainforests at an elevation of 900–2000 m above sea level.